 Demonstrate your passion

-For example, during that initial meeting say how you're excited to be considered for the work, how you can see the business progressing and how you've got some interesting ideas to help them move forward.
+For example, during that initial meeting say how you're excited to be considered for the work, how you can see the business progressing and how you've got some exciting ideas to help them move forward.
 If appropriate, use 'we' and 'us' to immerse yourself in their team.
 They'll be impressed with your eager attitude.

 Offer a trial period